-After we covered the front and rear part of our upper body, it’s now time to deal with one of the most targeted muscles – of course, our arms;)
+After we covered most muscles of the front and rear upper body, it’s time address one, if not the most moonstruck muscle.

 If you’re not yet familiar with what volume is, how it affects muscle growth and what you should know about it, check out our complete guide about the optimal volume for hypertrophy.

-Who does not want to have big arms?
-When I think back, this was one of the reasons why I started working out in the first place.
-I mean it can look a bit silly when only 1/3 of your t-shirt’s sleeves are filled.
+When I think back, this was one of the major reasons why I started working out in the first place.
+I mean it can look a bit silly when only 1/3 of your t-shirt’s sleeves are filled…

-But again as it applies to most things, this varies individually because everyone’s arms are composed differently by their genetic.
+But again as it applies to most things, this varies individually as everyone’s arms are composed differently by their genetic.

 In general, we can say that the triceps take up 2/3 of our arms and accordingly the highly praised biceps contributes only 1/3 to your arm size.

-On that note, the next two articles will cover everything you need to know about the appropriate volume for biceps and triceps.
+On that note, the next two articles will cover everything you need to know about the optimal biceps and triceps volume.